lmeijdam/angular2-starter-gulp/README.md

 npm start
 ```

 Keep in mind that the app, view and style folder are created when starting/compiling the app.
+Please also make sure you have NodeJs installed.

 ### References
 For this project I used the following references;